This text explains how you get and compile the Cafu source code.

 Even though the Visual C++ 2012 Express Edition comes with a 64-bit compiler, at this time the same edits must be done for it as well.

 You are now ready compile the Cafu source code.

 At the command prompt, change into the top-level

 Cafu directory (where also the files

-SConstruct are), then type:
+SConstruct are), then start the compilation with:

 Under Linux, if you have a multi-core system, you can speed this up by having several build jobs run in parallel:

 where N is the maximum number of jobs to start simultaneously.
 For example, try

 You may use the time while the build process is running to download some supplemental files.
 These files are not strictly required, but will help you with trying out the newly compiled programs as described below.